-Distribution: East of the Cascades in Washington; south to California, east to Utah and Arizona.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Utah and Arizona.

-Habitat: Dry, open, often sandy or rocky areas in the plains and foothills.
+Habitat: Dry, open, often sandy or rocky areas in sagebrush plains and foothills.

 Conservation Status: Not of concern